 - Sprinkle the cashewnuts and raisins evenly over the rice.

 - Add another layer of the remaining veggie mixture, and then the remaining rice.

 - Sprinkle the saffron water on top, cover the pot with a lid, and place in a preheated, 350-degree oven for 30 minutes.

-- After taking the biryani out of the oven, let it stand, uncovered, for at least 10 minutes.
+After taking the biryani out of the oven, let it stand, covered, for at least 10 minutes.